polkadot-developers/substrate-docs/content/md/en/docs/main-docs/test/benchmark.md

 ### Separate benchmarks per logical path and use the worst case

-If your extrinsic has multiple logical paths with signficantly different execution time, separate these paths in multiple benchmarking cases and measure them.
+If your extrinsic has multiple logical paths with significantly different execution time, separate these paths in multiple benchmarking cases and measure them.
 In the actual pallet weight macro above the extrinsics, you could combine them with a `max` function, e.g.

 ```rust